-EDUC 430 - Curriculum and Instruction in Secondary English Language Arts and Social Studies II

-This course focuses on the teaching of English Language Arts and Social Studies at the Senior High level (grades 10-12).
-The programs of study of the Alberta government are studied and pre-service teachers are introduced to learning strategies, assessment theories and practices, and instructional management issues appropriate for Senior High students.
+EDUC 430 - Curriculum and Instruction in Secondary English Language Arts and Social Studies II programs of study of the Alberta government are studied and pre-service teachers are introduced to learning strategies, assessment theories and practices, and instructional management issues appropriate for Senior High students.
 The course is closely coordinated with the EDUC 453 12 week practicum.
 Pre-service teachers are encouraged to be intentional about the strategies they use and reflective about their philosophy of education, view of human nature, and assumptions they employ.
 Finally, pre-service teachers have the opportunity to begin planning for the courses they will teach in their practicum.